Hydractify/forgottenserver/README.md

 Copy the `config.lua.dist` and name it `config.lua`, there you want to change the `mysqlUser` to whatever you named the MySql user, `mysqlPass` for it's password (if there is any) and change `mysqlDatabase` to whatever you named the database.

-You also want to make sure that you have decompressed the `map.rar` file that comes inside `data/world`, otherwise the server will not find a map.
-If you have not cloned with the `submodule` flag, you can get the map files in [orts/world].

 Once you are done with that, all you have to do is run the `tfs` that you compiled!
 Have fun. :)

 ### Documentation